Ben Mezrich

 Ben Mezrich (/ˈmɛzrɪk/ MEZ-rik; born February 7, 1969) is an American author.

+He has written well-known non-fiction books, including The Accidental Billionaires and The Antisocial Network, which have been turned into the films The Social Network and Dumb Money, respectively.
+Some of his books have been written under the pen-name Holden Scott.

 Early life and education

-Mezrich was born in Boston, Massachusetts, the son of Molli Newman, a lawyer, and Reuben Mezrich, a chairman of radiology at the University of Maryland School of Medicine.
+Mezrich was born in Princeton, New Jersey, the son of Molli Newman, a lawyer, and Reuben Mezrich, a chairman of radiology at the University of Maryland School of Medicine.
 He has two brothers, including Josh Mezrich.
 He was raised in a Conservative Jewish household, and attended Princeton Day School, in Princeton, New Jersey.
 He graduated magna cum laude with a degree in Social Studies from Harvard University in 1991.